dr-hextanium/cookbook/src/electrical/how_to_wire_odometry_pods.md

-# Where to put your odometry pods
+# How to wire odometry pods

 ### Ingredients